paduagroup/pol_openmm/README.md

 4. Tun OpenMM using the  `field-p-sc.xml` and `config-p.pdb` as force field and topology.
 Since Drude particles are already present in `config-p.pdb`, it is not necessary to add Drude particles in the OpenMM script, although it should also be possible to use the initial `config.pdb` and have OpenMM add Drude particles with `modeller.addExtraParticles(forcefield)`.

-5. (optional) Add Coulomb damping between charges and induced dipoles, as required to avoid the polarization catastrophe in systems with strong hydrogen bonds or densely-charged ions.
+5. If necessary add Coulomb damping between charges and induced dipoles.
+This is often required to avoid the polarization catastrophe in systems with strong hydrogen bonds or densely-charged ions.
 The following script creates OpenMM code implementing the Tang-Toennies damping function:

-        coulttxml field-p-sc.xml config-p.pdb
+        coulttxml field-p.xml config-p.pdb

 The code generated is to be included in the OpenMM script (the atoms involved have to be identified).